Okipa/laravel-brickables/README.md

 $bricks = $page->getBricks();
 ```

-You also can find the first typed content brick associated to the model:
+You also can get the first content brick which :

 ```php
 $page = Page::find(1);